Jesse-Hampton/Jesse-Hampton.github.io/README.md

  The mixer was pretty cut and dry after getting used to audio plug-ins, tweak the gains here, increase audio volume there, and boom [instant mp3.](/audio/p1.mp3)

  Finally a word to the wise, always make sure the cycle button is on screen, you'll need it.
+Sometimes the icon isn't displayed, making it incredibly annoying to enable or disable looping, in my case even to menu links didn't work, finally after finding it in advanced options and enabling it the illustrious cycle button appeared.
  ![loop](/images/loop.png)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).